m8kin/course_udacity_linear_algebra_refresher/README.md

-# This is for the course Linear Algebra Refresher
+# This is for the course Linear Algebra Refresher on Udacity